replayio/docs/src/app/test-runners/cypress-io/create-your-first-replay/page.md

 {% /steps %}

-## Next steps
-Learn how to record your tests, manage your test suite and debug flaky tests using Replay DevTools
+{% quick-links title="Read more" description="Learn how to record your tests, manage your test suite and debug flaky tests using Replay DevTools" %}

-{% quick-links %}

 {% quick-link
   title="Record Your CI Test Run"